 Coming from a multi-ethnic background, Siuálâ ding Meángûbié is also known by his Japanese name Imibe Raiyemon Kamui (齋部雷衛門神威) and his Dharma name Mahatmasvara (महात्मास्वर).

 He currently works as a visiting professor at the Tokyo University of Foreign Studies, in Tokyo, Japan.

-In 2016, Siuálâ ding Meángûbié Michael Raymon Táyag Manalóto Pángilínan has been given the title Talasínup king Singsing by the Local Government and People of Angeles City for his lifetime contribution to the Kapampángan language and its indigenous script, Kulitan.
+In 2016, Siuálâ ding Meángûbié Michael Raymon Táyag Manalóto Pángilínan has been given the title Talasínup king Singsing ‘Keeper of Heritage’ by the Government and People of Angeles City for his exceptional knowledge on the Kapampángan language and its indigenous script, Kulitan.